justisGipson/google_cert/troubleshooting_and_debugging/week_three/README.md

 ### Systems That Crash

 Reduce the scope of the problem by starting with the actions that are easier and faster to check.
+Start with the actions that are the easiest and fastest to check.

 1. Try looking at the logs to see if there's any error that may point to what's happening